Huy-GV/SimpleCloudStorage/README.md

 - The application can be built and deployed automatically using a CI/CD service from AWS
     - 2 separate AWS pipelines are used to build and deploy the client and server
     - The server is deployed as a container running on ECS Fargate
-    - The client is deployed as a static website in an Amazon S3 bucket
+    - The client is deployed as a static website in an Amazon S3 bucket and served by CloudFront
     - The database runs on RDS with PostgreSQL as the engine
 - Deployment steps:
+    1. Obtain a HTTPS certificate using ACM and Route 53 then configure an .env file in `infrastructure/bin`
+        ```env
+        Aws__CertificateArn=your.aws.cert.arn
+        Aws__HostedZoneName=your.domain.name.com
+        ```
-    1. Initialise AWS credentials:
+    2. Initialise AWS credentials:
         ```bash
         aws configure profile simple-cloud-storage
         export AWS_PROFILE=simple-cloud-storage
         cdk bootstrap
         ```
-    2. Deploy all cdk stacks with `cdk deploy --all`
+    3. Deploy all cdk stacks with `cdk deploy --all`
-    3. Create an `.env.production` file similar to the above example but with the following changes:
+    4. Create an `.env.production` file similar to the above example but with the following changes:
         - Additions:
+            - `SERVER_URL`: `<domain name>/api/v1`
             - `DATABASE_ENDPOINT`: RDS instance endpoint
             - `DATABASE_PASSWORD`: RDS instance password
             - `DATABASE_NAME`: RDS instance name